mdrotthoff/git-rcs-keywords/README.md

 Finally, a program is installed into the git hooks directory which controls access to the various git event hooks.
 This allows each git event to have multiple hooks for a specific event.
-This is done by creating a subdirectory for each of the registered git events to hold the associated hook programs.
+This is done by creating a subdirectory named <git event>.d for each of the registered git events to hold the associated hook programs.
+A symbolic link is created from the control program to the git event being managed.
 Note that the hooks are executed in a sorted fashion so there is some control over the order the hook programs are executed.